What is an Affidavit?

-If an affidavit is required you solicitor will run through the document with you before it is sworn.
+If an affidavit is required your solicitor will run through the document with you before it is sworn.
 In doing so, they will ensure that you understand exactly what the document and statement say and mean.
-It is advisable to read the document again to ensure that it states exactly what you have told your solicitor before it is sworn.
+It is advisable to read the document again.
+This ensures that it states exactly what you have told your solicitor before it is sworn.

-Upon reading the document before it is sworn it is important that you ask any questions you might have regarding any legal references in the document, make sure that you ask your solicitor to explain before the document is sworn.
+Upon reading the document before it is sworn it is important that you ask any questions you might have.
+This can be in relation to any legal references in the document.
+Make sure that you ask your solicitor to explain before the document is sworn.